AGM & Reports

 Annual General Meeting

-The Board of Management for Kemp Town Enclosures is voted in and an Annual General Meeting is held every year, usually in February.
+The Board of Management for Kemp Town Enclosures is voted in at the Annual General Meeting which is held every year, usually in February.

 Below you can find the minutes from our latest AGM and our latest Gardener’s Report for the enclosures.